ScottLogic/blog/_posts/2025-11-10-sustainability-in-ai-why-we-must-listen-to-the-smaller-players.md

 > Interacting with an LLM could "likely cost 10 times more than a standard keyword search". [^5]

-If inference is the front door through which most of us connect with LLMs, we must look into the mechanisms that led to their creation.

 ## Behind the curtain, the hidden impact of pre-training

-To accurately estimate their carbon footprints, organisations using AI products must also account for a proportional share of the training phase of the models they use, as well as the prior phase of collecting, storing, and preprocessing data used for training.
+If inference is the front door through which most of us interact with LLMs, we must also examine what lies behind it: the carbon-intensive phases of data collection, storage, and preprocessing, as well as the pre-training process itself.

 To provide a sense of scale, training GPT-3 is estimated to have consumed 1,287 megawatt-hours (MWh) of electricity and emitted over 550 metric tons of CO2e [^6], and evaporated 700,000 litres of clean freshwater [^7], enough to fill an Olympic-sized swimming pool by nearly one-third.